Ozzletroll/TAC-COM/README.md

 The level boost in dB for the processed output signal.
 Used to normalise input/output levels.
 Ranges from -10dB to +10dB.

 ### Interference
-Sets the level of the processed signal's "background noise" effect during transmission, as well as affecting the overall character of the processed signal.
+Sets the level of the processed signal's "background noise" effect during transmission.
-Increases signal distortion at high levels.
 Ranges from 0% to 100%.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>